Of course, there’s a lot to consider when planning such a lengthy road trip….

 I don’t have a fear of driving on the wrong side of the road and often hire a car on my holidays abroad.
 I have also driven abroad in a right hand drive car, but not for a long time.

 Every country has it’s own laws and rules to consider.
 Our Philips Big Road Atlas of Europe listed all the requirements by country which was helpful, but you could Google it too of course.
 A UK sticker for the rear of the car is now required [not the GB one anymore].
-We also needed hi viz jackets, headlight conversion kit, a spare bulb kit, warning triangle thingy, spare spectacles, a fire extinguisher and our car registration and insurance documents docs and driving licenses of course.
+We also needed hi viz jackets, headlight conversion kit, a spare bulb kit, warning triangle thingy, spare spectacles, a fire extinguisher and car registration and insurance documents and driving licenses of course.
 You do not need to paint your headlights yellow with nail varnish for going through France anymore, thankfully.
+Our car did not require a full service prior to our trip but we did have an oil and filter change and four new tyres (this was highlighted as an advisory on the last MOT).

 What to bring?

 It was strange not having to worry about luggage weight restrictions for this trip, but I’m so used to travelling light it wasn’t too hard to resist the temptation to pack everything!
 We have a holiday checklist that we find helpful and I created a new one for this trip so there was no chance of forgetting to pack our undies, or tea bags.
-What we did need to consider were overnight bags that had everything we needed for the first few days of travel so we didn’t need to keep digging into our bigger suitcases.
+We each used a small suitcase for the journey down (repacked for the journey home) that had everything we needed so we didn’t need to keep digging into our bigger suitcases.
 We also needed nibbles, lots of nibbles.
 My trusty ipod goes with me everywhere.

 Insurances and documents